sueszli/fast-snek/README.md

 - https://docs.python.org/3/library/ctypes.html
 - https://cffi.readthedocs.io/en/stable/overview.html#main-mode-of-usage

+- accessing a shared library in c (or any other language providing a c interface [^nogolang]).

 - pros:
      - very performant.
-     - works with any binary (as a .so or .dll) as long as it has a c interface.
+     - very simple.
-     - you don't need to manage the gil. it is automatically released when calling the foreign function [^release].
+     - gil is released automatically on each foreign function call [^release].
-     - easy to understand. doesn't require any api-specific knowledge or boilerplate.
-     - more portable than c-extension modules. isn't specific to just the cpython implementation.
 - cons:
-     - data serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad] → but fortunately this can be circumvented by passing pointers.
+     - data serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. but fortunately this can be circumvented by passing pointers.

 <br><br>